VainF/Torch-Pruning/README.md

 ### 2. High-level Pruners

-We provide some model-level pruners in this repo for convenience.
+Based on DependencyGraph, we provide some high-level pruners in this repo for easy pruning.
 You can specify the channel sparsity to prune the whole model and fintune it using your own training code.
 Please refer to [tests/test_pruner.py](tests/test_pruner.py) for more details.
 More examples can be found in [benchmarks/main.py](benchmarks/main.py).

 ```python
 import torch